StateLibraryVictoria/bagit-workflow/README.md

         - `Status` Completed if entire script completed without errors, Processing if in progress.
 - `ValidationOutcome` contains a record for every bag checked, correlated to the ValidationAction
         - `OutcomeIdentifier` INTEGER PRIMARY KEY.
-        - `ValidationActionId` Correlation id to the ValiationActions table.
+        - `ValidationActionId` Correlation id to the ValidationActions table.
         - `BagUUID`- UUID from the Bag metadata for the bag checked.
         - `Outcome`- Pass or Fail.
         - `Errors`- Error message for the failing exception.